All Episodes

 All they did was restock it with a bunch of alligators.

-The swamp has got even more pollutant.
+The swamp has got even more pollutants.

 Now we got Obama.

-We got Obama as the CEO of Obama Motors is gonna go in and drive the uh the Obama vault today.
+We got Obama as the CEO of Obama Motors.

-He's gonna go speak at Chrysler.
+He's going to go speak at Chrysler.

-And it's folks, it's just it's amazing.
+And it's, folks, it's just, it's amazing.

 I live rent-free in their heads.